 - University of Ilorin

-Note that the course may also be offered as Metallurgical and Materials Engineering in some schools.
+Note: the course may also appear as Metallurgical and Materials Engineering in some schools.

 Additional Requirements for Admission